goessner/g2-svg/readme.md

 ![canvas %amp; svg](img/rects.png)

 In order to create SVG output _g2_'s `exe` command can be used. `exe`'s first argument must always be a suitable rendering context.
-For providing such a renderer we have two possibilities:
+For providing such a rendering context we have two possibilities:

 SVG Container | Example | Comment
 -------- |------- | ---